Skip to content

 The mobile-first design changes that move the number

-2. Skip the hero video on mobile — saves 2–4s of LCP, worth 8–15% conversion
+2. Skip the hero video on mobile — removes seconds of LCP and the scroll-jank that loses visitors

-3. One-screen checkout — +10–20% on completion
+3. One-screen checkout — fewer steps, higher completion

 Notice these are mostly structural changes, not visual design changes.
 The aesthetic side of the site is largely a distraction from the conversion side.